costrouc/devops-knoxville-demo-20190716/README.md

 bash scripts/02-helm-installation.sh
 ```

+6. Point DNS at nginx-ingress load balancer.
+This is done many
+   ways.
+Note that the current example uses `aves.io` which the author
+   owns.

-6. Https certificates take about 10 minutes to be created and available
+7. https certificates take about 10 minutes to be available